methodphoto/themincricketclub/2019/frensham.md

 game: Frensham v The Min
 location: Hollowdene Recreation Ground
 date: 02/06/2019
-report: Frensham batted first and made 192 for 9.
-The Min replied with 196 for 6.
+report: Frensham batted first and made 192 for 9 wkts.
+The Min replied with 196 for 6 wkts
 result: The Min won by 4 wkts
 next: newdigate
 parent: 2019 Fixtures